 Do your subscribers forward your emails?

 While it may be common for you or your team to forward emails, it may not be typical subscriber behavior.
-Learn if subscribers are forwarding your emails with Email Analytics.
-Track how many forwards each of your email campaigns generate, and know if it’s worth putting in the time and effort to implement techniques that will limit how much your emails break when forwarded.
+You can see if your subscribers forward emails with Email Analytics.
+With that data, you can decide if it’s worth putting in the time and effort to prevent HTML email breaks when forwarding. techniques that limit how much it’s impacted.

 What to do when forwarded emails break

-The bad news first: There is a consensus in the email development world that very little can be done to completely avoid changes to your design when subscribers hit the forward button.
+Bad news, first?
+There is consensus in the email development world that very little can be done to completely avoid changes to your design when subscribers hit the forward button.
 Whether or not an email client alters your code simply isn’t something you can control.

-That’s why email marketers have come to accept that emails will break when forwarded.
-However, if forwarding and sharing is key to your campaigns, there are some actions you can take to optimize your emails.
+That’s why some email marketers have just come to accept HTML email breaks when forwarding emails is a part of the territory.
+But if forwarding and sharing is key to your campaigns, try these tips to minimize the impact.

-While it doesn’t work for everyone, simpler layouts (e.g. single-column) typically hold up a little better when forwarded.
+While it doesn’t work for everyone, simpler email design layouts (e.g. single-column) typically hold up a little better when forwarded.
 If your email is less complex, there is less that could go wrong.
-Jason Rodriguez, a fellow email designer here at Litmus, has seen little to no issues with forwards of his personal newsletter that’s based on a single-column approach, for example.

 If your audience is social media savvy, you could also experiment with a prominent placement of social sharing options that allow your readers to share the web-version of your email via social media.

-It is tempting to simply forward an email to your team to get it reviewed for a final sign-off before it’s sent.
-But you may be sending your team a broken email.
 Avoid confusion over emails that look broken by using alternative review methods.
-If you’re using our very own email editor Litmus Builder, it has an entire share panel devoted to getting feedback on your campaigns.
-You can share your email via a public URL or easily send a test email to your coworker’s inboxes, ensuring the whole team sees the email as it’s intended.
+If you’re using our email builder, it has an entire share panel devoted to getting feedback on your campaigns.
+You can share your email via a public URL, or easily send a test email to your coworker’s inboxes, ensuring the whole team sees the email as it’s intended.

 Litmus Builder—A Code Editor Built for Email